l4tro/appium-plugin-scout/README.md

 - Android Studio (or some alternative for creating and managing Android virtual devices)
 - Appium and the various Android SDK tools (```adb```, ```emulator``` etc.) must be added to the PATH environment variable

 ## Usage
 In order to use any version the plugin it must be placed into the plugins folder of the Scout/Hivemind release (Scout/src/main/java/plugin).
 The default Scout/build.gradle.kts file must also be replaced with the build.gradle.kts file provided in the relevant release candidate folder.
 Scout/Hivemind can then be built using the ```gradle build``` command.

 ## A note on SeleniumPlugin
 Due to unresolved questions (at the time of writing) regarding the precise licensing terms of SeleniumPlugin, our tweaked version of that plugin is not included in this repository.
 We have made two categories of changes to the SeleniumPlugin code:
-- Necessary simple adjustments to the SeleniumPlugin code to run benchmarks, these can be found in the selenium-plugin-tweaks.md file in the benchmarks/selenium-plugin folder of this repository.
+- Necessary simple adjustments to the SeleniumPlugin code to run benchmarks, these can be found in the selenium-plugin-benchmark-tweaks.md file in the benchmarks/selenium-plugin folder of this repository.
 - Adjustments in order to (re-)enable scrolling using page-down and page-up keys in the SeleniumPlugin code.
-These are more complex in nature and not strictly necessary for benchmarking purposes.
+The steps to make these changes can be found in the selenium-plugin-scroll-fix.md file in the benchmarks/selenium-plugin folder of this repository.

 Our version of the SeleniumPlugin code will be made available once the licensing terms have been clarified.